 competition and leverages risk, among other aspects.
 Following, we further explain the top 10 ways to make incentives more effective.

-1. Consider the Desired Outcome
+1. Consider Desired Outcome of Your Incentive Program

 With incentives, you have to be very clear about what it is you want people to be able to do or accomplish.
 Clearly spell out the details of exactly what it is that participants should do to meet goals so that there are no questions.
 People will always